The localization theorem for framed motivic spaces

 \parskip 0pt

 \parskip 0.2cm

-In this note we show that the theory of framed motivic spaces introduced in \cite{EHKSY1} satisfies localization: if $i\colon Z\hook S$ is a closed immersion of schemes and $j\colon U\hook S$ is the complementary open immersion, then
+In this article we show that the theory of framed motivic spaces introduced in \cite{EHKSY1} satisfies localization: if $i\colon Z\hook S$ is a closed immersion of schemes, $j\colon U\hook S$ is the complementary open immersion, and $\sF\in \H^\fr(S)$ is a framed motivic space over $S$, then there is a cofiber sequence

-is a cofiber sequence of presentable $\infty$-categories (see Corollary~\ref{cor:main}).
+(see Theorem~\ref{thm:main}).
 Consequently, the theory of framed motivic spectra satisfies Ayoub's axioms \cite{Ayoub}, which implies that it admits a full-fledged formalism of six operations.
-Using this, we show that the equivalence $\SH^\fr(S)\simeq \SH(S)$ holds for any scheme $S$ (see Theorem~\ref{thm:reconstruction}).
+Using this formalism, we show that the equivalence $\SH^\fr(S)\simeq \SH(S)$, proved in \cite{EHKSY1} for $S$ the spectrum of a perfect field, holds for any scheme $S$ (see Theorem~\ref{thm:reconstruction}).

-The $\infty$-category $\H^\fr(S)$ of framed motivic spaces consists of $\A^1$-invariant Nisnevich-local presheaves on the $\infty$-category $\Span^\fr(\Sm_S)$ of smooth $S$-schemes and \emph{framed correspondences}.
+The $\infty$-category $\H^\fr(S)$ of framed motivic spaces consists of $\A^1$-invariant Nisnevich sheaves on the $\infty$-category $\Span^\fr(\Sm_S)$ of smooth $S$-schemes and \emph{framed correspondences}.
 A framed correspondence between $S$-schemes $X$ and $Y$ is a span

 over $S$, where $f$ is a finite syntomic morphism equipped with a trivialization of its cotangent complex in the $K$-theory of $Z$.
 Our result stands in contrast to the case of finite correspondences in the sense of Voevodsky, where the analog of the Morel–Voevodsky localization theorem remains unknown.
-The essential ingredient in our proof is the fact that the Hilbert scheme of framed points is \emph{smooth}.
+The essential ingredient in our proof is the fact that the Hilbert scheme of framed points \cite[Definition 5.1.7]{EHKSY1} is \emph{smooth}.